- Order Now

 Any person who is exposed to ultraviolet (UV) radiation is at risk of developing skin cancer.
 UV radiation is produced by the sun and includes UVA, UVB and UVC rays.
 UVA and UVB rays contribute to sunburns and skin cancer, and are able to reach the earth’s surface from the sun.
-UVC radiation produced by the sun is blocked by the ozone layer, but UVC rays are created artificially during industrial processes, such as welding.
+UVC radiation produced by the sun is blocked by the ozone layer, but UVC rays can be created artificially during some industrial processes, such as welding.

 How to protect workers

 Preventing sun exposure is one of the most effective ways to protect workers from the dangers of the sun.
 Encouraging employees to wear loose clothing to help keep them cool and recommending that they always wear a hat (if protective headgear is not already required) is a good place to start.
 Providing education on sunscreen use is important, too.
 Many people don’t realize that sunscreen should be applied at least 15 minutes before sun exposure, to enable the product to be absorbed by the skin.

 Deb recommends a simple, five-step approach they call the “5 S Approach” to help outdoor workers remember how to protect themselves when working outside:

 - Slop on minimum SPF30 sunscreen.
 It is recommended that the average adult should apply at least one teaspoon of sunscreen to each arm, leg and front and back of body; and half a teaspoon to the face (including ears and neck).